Unity-Technologies/Robotics-Nav2-SLAM-Example/readmes/unity_viz.md

 - You should now see a new window labeled with the `/goal_pose` topic in your Game view, saying "Waiting for message..."

+    You can click and drag the edges of the UI to adjust the size and placement of the topic's window.

+    > Your UI layout and visualized topics are automatically saved to your local machine, which will be loaded next time you enter Play mode.

+    > You can also specifically export and load layouts from your filesystem using the HUD's `Layout` tab.
+Learn more about this feature in the [TEMP link] [Usage Documentation](https://github.com/Unity-Technologies/ROS-TCP-Connector/blob/amanda/default-tutorial/com.unity.robotics.visualizations/Documentation~/README.md).

     You can now click the `Topics` tab again to close the list.

     ![](images/viz_hud_goalpose.png)